 Cease and Desist Letter to Stop Trademark or Copyright Infringement

-If someone is infringing on a trademark or copyright that belongs to you, you can use a cease and desist letter in order to formally demand that they stop infringing.
+If someone is infringing on a trademark or copyright that belongs to you, you can use a cease and desist letter to formally demand that they stop infringing.
 The letter indicates that you are prepared to pursue legal action if they continue their infringement.

 Dear _______: